dtinth/it.js/README.md

 For best performance, you can generate the functions you want to use ahead of time, and just use them, instead of generating these functions on the fly.
+As a simple guideline, don't generate these functions inside a loop.

 A very simple benchmark is included in `benchmark.js` to illustrate the point.